 Challenges of Working in Cruise Ship Management

-In most cases, cruise ship jobs don't become lifelong careers, and the industry suffers a high employee turnover rate.
+In most cases, cruise ship jobs don't become lifelong careers, and the industry suffers a high employee turnover rate, especially in current times.
 People tend to settle back on land eventually, whether they find a new job, decide to return to school or simply tire of living a nomadic life style.
 For managers, this can mean regularly hiring and training new staff, only to lose them the next season.